 Each project is managed by a team of experts, young professionals and supervised by the senior professionals.
 A multidisciplinary team is formed for each project as per project requirements which includes experts and consultants from different field.
 Project formulation and design process also include rigorous review process to achieve and deliver best possible milestones for each project.

-Dharohar was established by conservation architect Sangeeta Bais, an alumnus of the School of Planning and Architecture, New-Delhi (1999), she has a working experience in conservation for over 18 years.
-She had worked with several national and international organizations such as National Centre for safety of historic structure (NCSHS) IIT Madras, Indian National Trust for Art and Cultural Heritage (INTACH), Archaeological Survey of India (ASI), Aga Khan Trust for Culture (AKTC), UNESCO and UNDP.
-She was also nominated for the U.S. Single Country project on Megacities and Urban Planning.
+Dharohar was established by conservation architect Sangeeta Bais, an alumnus of the School of Planning and Architecture, New-Delhi (1999) and National Institute of Technology (NIT) Raipur.
+She has a working experience in heritage conservation for over 21 years.
+She had worked with several national and international organizations such as National Center for safety of historic structure (NCSHS) IIT Madras, Indian National Trust for Art and Cultural Heritage (INTACH), Archaeological Survey of India (ASI), Aga Khan Trust for Culture (AKTC), UNESCO and UNDP.
+She was also nominated for the U.S. Single Country project on Megacities and Urban Planning in 2013.
 She is an expert member of International Scientific Committee for Stone ICOMOS.
+She is founding member of ICOMOS India (COMOS) and Kalakriti an organisation working for promoting traditional building craft.

-She is presently conducting a research on Cultural Spaces of Chishti Dargah of India, stone craftsmanship of Mughal monuments. and working for creating the database of traditional and historic arts forms for its promotion for the modern architecture projects.
+She is presently conducting a research on Incised plaster works on Delhi, Cultural Spaces of Chishti Dargah of India, stone craftsmanship of Mughal monuments. and working for creating the database of traditional and historic arts forms for its promotion for the modern architecture projects.